TCLamnidis/BareBonesBash/README.md

 The FASTQ we have been working with so far we downloaded from the ENA.
 It is important to keep the file name intact, so we can easily identify this specific FASTQ file in the ENA database in the future, if need be.
-But talking about sample `ERR2020601` is simply not sexy enough, and makes things harder to work with, especially when we are working on 15 different and similarly named samples.
-We need to come up with a better name for this sample.
-Something less arbitrary and easier to remember.
-How about `Sample_1`?
-That sounds much more easily identifiable! :neutral_face:

-In order to retain the original file but also rename it for convenience we can use a _symbolic link (**symlink**)_.
+In order to retain the original file we can use a _symbolic link (**symlink**)_.
 You have doubtless seen these many times right on your desktop, in the form of desktop shortcuts!
 They are small portals that let you go to a remote location really fast, and take something from there.
-Imagine if you could reach the TV remote from the sofa, although for some strange reason you left it in the freezer when picking up the (now half-melted) ice cream.
-_\[No, of course I have never done that!]_
+Imagine if you could reach the TV remote from the sofa, although for some strange reason you left it in the freezer when picking up the (now half-melted) ice cream. _\[No, of course I have never done that!]_

 <p align="center"><img src="https://orig00.deviantart.net/784b/f/2014/354/a/3/poor_messing_with_a_portal_gun__gif__by_ritorical-d8ahh8f.gif" width="20%"></p>